IBM/protect-webapp-using-runtime-container-security/tutorial.md

     --atomic --wait
 ```

-After successful deployment, it will give you URL to access NeuVector WebUI as https://neuvector.${IC_IKS_INGRESS_DOMAIN}.
+After successful execution of all steps, it will give you URL to access NeuVector WebUI as https://neuvector.${IC_IKS_INGRESS_DOMAIN}.

 **Apply NeuVector License**